back to the MAIN INDEX

 "Your Excellency, my husband is a poor fellow...

-For goodness sake...he didn't do anything wrong".
+for goodness sake...he didn't do anything wrong".

 He says: "Sit down".
 I sit.